Coppernic/coppernic.github.io/docs/sdk/privileged/time.md

 This API allows calling application to configure time on Android device.

 This API is protected.
-Application shall be in list of authorised application in privileged service.
-Application can also send an API key if it is not in this list.
-API key is given by Coppernic dev team and shall stay secret.
+The application should be in the list of authorized applications in the privileged service.
+The application can also send an API key if it is not in this list.
+The API key is given by Coppernic dev team and should stay secret.

 **Getting TimeConnector object**